 Holiday roundup: A very merry month of events

-The holidays are upon us and Tucson offers up a wide range of festive events to help you enjoy the season:
+The holidays are upon us and Tucson offers up a veritable cornucopia of festive events to help you enjoy the season:

 One time events

 Hannukiah Factory and Potluck at the Tucson J — Friday Dec 4, 6-7:30 p.m.